longtongster/docker-compose-example/README.md

 ## With docker-compose
 With docker-compose both the redis container AND the simple app can be started with one command.
 Here we follow the steps from the docker tutorial (see above).
+Go to the folder with the `docker-compose up -d` command.

+In the `docker-compose.yml` port 5000 on the container is mapped to 8000 on the host.
+So open a webbrowser and type

+`http;/localhost;8000`

+The services that runs redis is called `redis`.
+This means that in the network that docker-compose created we can use the name redis as DNS. docker-compose will map this DNS name to the interal IP adress.

+In order to stop the services docker compose started.
+Enter

+`docker-cmpose down`

+In the directory of the `docker-compose.yml` file.

 #### extra
 In the directory `quick-redis` is a very simple script that connects to redis, adds and retreives some data.
-You can use the grapical interface to see the data in the webbrowser
+You can use the grapical interface to see the data in the webbrowser.